 The Board, at its meeting on August 19, 2017, approved a proposal for the Company to buyback its fully paid-up equity shares of face value of $\overline{\xi}5$ - each from the eligible equity shareholders of the Company for an amount not exceeding $\overline{\xi}13,000$ crore (\$2 billion).
 The shareholders approved the said proposal of Buyback of Equity Shares through the postal ballot that concluded on October 7, 2017.
 The Buyback offer comprised a purchase of 113,043,478 Equity Shares aggregating 4.92% of the paid-up equity share capital of the Company at a price of $\overline{\xi}1,150$ per Equity share.
 The buyback was offered to all eligible equity shareholders (including those who became equity shareholders as on the Record date by cancelling American Depository Shares and withdrawing underlying Equity shares) of the Company as on the Record Date (i.e. November 1, 2017) on a proportionate basis through the "Tender offer" route.
-The Company concluded the buyback procedures on December 27, 2017 and 113,043,478 hares were extinguished.
-The company utilized its securities premium and general reserve for the buyback of its shares.
+The Company concluded the buyback of the shares.
 In accordance with section 69 of the Companies Act, 2013, the company created 'Capital Redemption Reserve' of \$9 million equal to the nominal value of the shares bought back as an appropriation from general reserve during the year ended March 31, 2018.

 The Company's objective when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder value.
 In order to maintain or achieve an optimal capital structure, the Company may adjust the amount of dividend payment, return capital to shareholders, issue new shares or buy back issued shares.
-As of June 30, 2018, the Company has only one class of equity shares and has no debt.
+As of September 30, 2018, the Company has only one class of equity shares and has no debt.
 Consequent to the above capital structure there are no externally imposed capital requirements